null-machine/limbus-company-roll-analyzer/index.md

 **D TIER — CHALLENGE OPTIONS**

-These units should not be prioritized for fielded combat.
+These units should not be prioritized for practical fielded combat.
 No individual writeups are available for this tier yet, [but everyone's roll charts can be found here.](https://github.com/null-machine/limbus-company-roll-analyzer/tree/main/charts)

 ![W Meursault](assets/10503.png)